CatsMeow492/practicedemo/adr/ADR-0006-posthog-experimentation.md

-# ADR-0006: PostHog A/B Experimentation Setup for Enhanced Flag Animation
+# ADR-0006: PostHog A/B Experimentation Setup for Enhanced Features

 Date: 2025-05-10